From: Mary C. Gormley

 SCHOOL COMMITTEE UPDATE

-The last School Committee meeting was held on Wednesday, October 16th.
+There has been one School Committee meeting since my last E-blast was published, and it was held Wednesday night (11/20.)
 Below is a summary of that meeting:

 * * *